jacob-8/polylingual.dev/projects/01-language-learning-reader/01-proof-of-concept/04-add-a-text.md

 Define an interface for a multilingual sentence with Classical Chinese, Mandarin, and English.
 Then export a `sentences` prop from the component which is typed as an array of multilingual sentences.

-As a prototyping convenience, I like to `JSON.stringify` incoming data as I'm building for a quick feedback loop until I have a chance to build my component.

 [[src/routes/ClassicalText__文言文本.svelte#02]]

+As a prototyping convenience, I like to use `JSON.stringify` to look at incoming data as I'm building for a quick feedback loop until I have a chance to build out my component.

-You may have noticed the data folder, in which we have a small excerpt from Han Feizi that we can now import in our page file and pass into the Classical Text component
+You may have noticed the data folder, which has json file containing a small excerpt called "Swords and Shields" from Hán Fēizǐ.
+We can now import this into our `+page.svelte` file and pass it to the `ClassicalText__文言文本.svelte` component.

 [[src/routes/+page.svelte#06]]